aimozg/Corruption-of-Champions-Mod/classes/coc/mod/ERRORS.md

 #### E900 Internal error
 Can be caused by bug in a game as well as error in a mod that wasn't properly handled and designated a error code (which is also likely bug in a game).

+#### E901 No such *something*: *ID*
+A game object (item, perk, ...) referenced by ID does not exist.

+Can be caused by typo, missing mod, or removed content.

+### Mod loading errors (E1000-E1099)

+### E1000 Redeclaration of *something* *ID* by mod *ID*
+A mod tries to add game object with ID already present in another mod.

+If the intent was to patch, use patch game object type.
+Otherwise, consider using local namespace or change the id any other way.